sayanee/angularjs-pdf/readme.md

     <button ng-click="goPrevious()"><</span></button>
     <button ng-click="goNext()">></span></button>
     ```
-1. **Zoom in / out / fit**: Include the controls in the view file as defined in the attribute `template-url`
+1. **Zoom in / out / fit 100%**: Include the controls in the view file as defined in the attribute `template-url`

     ```
     <button ng-click="zoomIn()">+</span></button>